 We want to improve the day services available to older people and adults with disabilities.

-We are formally consulting on our new day offer.
-The consultation will be open for three months from 24 October 2016 and gives you the opportunity to:
+We formally consulted on our new day offer.
+The consultation was open for three months from 24 October 2016 and gave you the opportunity to:

 - look at what is being proposed and to

 - give us your comments and ideas

 - our ‘Have your say’ document (download the 'Have your say' document (PDF 399KB) ), which explains our proposals

 - the questionnaire, which asked a number of questions based on principles in the ‘Have your say’ document

 We wanted to hear from as many people as possible, whether they use day services within Central Bedfordshire, outside of the area or even if they don’t currently use a day service.

 We know that when councils make announcements like this, people can get concerned that services they rely on will be reduced or withdrawn.
 So, we want to be clear with you what our intentions are: we want to improve our day offer.

 We want to help you achieve your goals and aspirations by offering more personalised options, based on the things you say are most valuable.